qiqishum/searchGithubUser/README.md

 # searchGithubUser

-Simple app for searching Github users.
+Simple web for searching Github users.
 Using plain JavaScript, Bootswatch and Bootsrtap.